apollographql/apollo-kotlin/libraries/apollo-runtime-java/README.md

 # Module apollo-runtime-java

-This module has been moved to the [Java Support](https://github.com/apollographql/apollo-kotlin-java-support) repository and published under `com.apollographql.java:client`.
-Please update your dependencies.
+`apollo-runtime-java` is an implementation of `ApolloClient` that doesn't use coroutines and more generally is more friendly for Java callers.

+This module is deprecated and moved to the Apollo Galaxy.
+See the [Apollo Galaxy page](https://www.apollographql.com/docs/kotlin/advanced/galaxy) for more details.